-The legal process in which a child becomes a member of an adoptive family as though Adoption he/she were born into that family.
+Adoption The legal process in which a child becomes a member of an adoptive family as though he/she was born into that family.
 Adoption is a means of providing caring and responsible parents for a child or children who need them.